Web Advice for Dispensaries - Week 3

 Two extremely helpful, easy (and free!) tools for you to use are Google Analytics and Google Trends.

 Use Google Trends to help your dispensary site focus on the keywords that people are actually searching for.

 A really cool feature is the ability to compare similar keywords.
 Sometimes, the difference between a singular and a plural form of a term makes a huge difference.
 For example, if we compare the "best Denver dispensaries" to "best Denver dispensary," way more people are searching for the singular form – that solo number 1 shop!

-Contact your web provider if you need help inserting the code in the right place.
-It’s very important, but not very hard or time consuming.
+Contact your digital marketing agency if you need help inserting the code in the right place.
+It’s very important, but not very hard or time-consuming.